 4. Water Taxis

 The days are pleasant, but as the nights draw in, students must experience the city's nightlife.
-The famed nightclubs, bars, and public attractions in Chicago provide a safe evening for you to enjoy.
+The famed nightclubs, bars, and public attractions in Chicago IL provide a safe evening for you to enjoy.
 Some of the top pubs for soft drinks, margaritas, and mocktails are The Underground, Berlin, Five Iron Gulf, and Kirkwood.
 There are a number of museums and galleries to visit, like the Art Institute of Chicago and the Museum of Science and Industry.
 The theater scene is vibrant and buzzing, and it includes places like the Goodman Theatre and Steppenwolf Theatre Company, where students can enjoy performances.
 There are no fewer party spots to enjoy on weekends and burst out all the stress.
-Explore some more student housing in Gold Coast, with options like Post, Tailor Lofts, Lake Meadows Apartments, The Buckingham and other great choices for student housing Downtown Chicago available to make your stay comfortable.
+Explore listings of some more student housing in Gold Coast, with options like Post, Tailor Lofts, Lake Meadows Apartments, The Buckingham and other great choices for student housing in Chicago available to make your stay comfortable.

 2. Art Institute of Chicago

-3. Riverwalk
+3. Riverwalk beside Chicago river

 4. The Magnificent Mile